Trump Supreme Court shortlister issues scathing dissent in Tennessee abortion case amid coronavirus

 He continued: "In doing so, the court committed numerous legal errors, made hardly any factual findings, issued an overly broad injunction, and brazenly substituted its own policy views for those of the elected officials who are actually fighting the pandemic.
 All because the district court thought that a three-week delay for certain abortions might prevent some unidentified person from having an abortion.
 Most cases of judicial aggrandizement have costs.
 But in few are the potential costs so great."

 Lee issued his executive order on April 8 before a district court judge issued an injunction against it on April 17.
 The Sixth Circuit then upheld the injunction with a slight modification noting that if an abortion provider believes a woman can have her abortion delayed past the April 30 expiration of the order it should do that.
-This would ostensibly include women who will be more than 20 weeks pregnant as of April 30 and therefore could no longer legally get an abortion in Tennessee.
+This would ostensibly allow women who will be more than 20 weeks pregnant as of April 30 -- and therefore could no longer legally get an abortion in Tennessee -- to get an abortion immediately.
 Thapar also took issue with the scope of the injunction.

 "The district court’s injunction doesn’t just apply to women who might lose their ability to have an abortion before Tennessee’s twenty-week deadline; it applies to all women who seek a surgical abortion—no matter their ability to obtain an abortion after the order expires," Thapar wrote.
 "Injunctions should be aimed with rifle-scope precision.
 The district court here used a twelve-gauge."